TheBeachLab/tesseract/solar/solar.md

 - Ultimaker 3D printer (in theory also works with 19V).
 The connector
 - Soldering Station TS100 (65W, takes 11s from 30C to 300C)

+### 36V DC

+- CNC Machine and Spindle

 ### Not yet converted to DC

-- Dobot Robot Arm (with Ramps)
-- Full Spectrum 5th Gen Laser Cutter
-- CNC Machine and Spindle (seems to accept 26V to 40V DC)
-- Weller Heatgun (currently 110V AC)
+I have a 135W inverter 12VDC to 220VAC for the equipment not yet converted to DC

 - LED Loupe Lamp
 - Oscilloscope
-- Hot glue gun
+- Hot glue  60W

+Getting a 1500W inverter 12VDC to 110VAC for the following equipment:

+- Full Spectrum 5th Gen Laser Cutter.
+To be modified to [LaserWeb](https://laserweb.yurl.ch)
+- Weller Heatgun (currently 110V AC 250W)